SergiyOlefirenko/testInterviewPreparation/01_manual_qa/10_linux_and_network/03_common_network_questions.md

 1) After you enter a domain name in your browser, your computer sends a request to DNS server to find out the IP address of specifed domain name.
 2) DNS server looks up the IP address associated with the domain name in its database.
 3) If IP address is found, DNS server sends it back to your computer.
-4) If IP address is not found, DNS server forwards the request to another DNS that might have the it.
+4) If IP address is not found, DNS server forwards the request to another DNS that might have it.
 This process continues until the DNS server finds the IP address associated with the domain name, and sends it back to your computer.

 ---